 - Relationships: Humans have an innate desire to belong and be a part of a community.
 Thus, we form connections with anyone we feel is worthy of our company (because humans are very selfish creatures).
 It can be difficult finding the right person for a romantic relationship, and it may also be the same deal with finding friends.
 The introduction of social media and online messaging has also changed how we form relationships.
 This change, in fact, added another layer of stress to the equation.

 - Health: Good health is essential for a good quality of life.
 Our fast-food industries are now beginning to understand this by creating healthier foods such as salads on their menus.
 As humans, we have a predisposition to like the taste of saltier foods, and often, these foods can be unhealthy for us.
 Eating healthy can be a daunting task if done without proper knowledge, and sometimes, that snippet of chocolate looks too good.

 - Freedom: Although America is the “Land of the Free,” we continuously have the government being a huge part of our lives.
-Topics such as censorship, the fight for abortion and LBGT+Q rights, and many others have become a prominent aspect of daily life, and it can be hard not to take part in them.
+Topics such as censorship, the fight for abortion and LBGT+Q rights, and many others have become a prominent aspect of daily life, and it can be a hard life not to take part in them.

 Our troubles begin at birth.
 With our births, we are not affected, but our parents are.
 Caring for a child is no easy task; according to the Department of Agriculture, the average cost for raising a child in a middle-income family is a whopping $233,610.
 For some, this may be the four times their annual income!
 This financial burden may dissuade many young couples from having a child until they are financially stable and settled in.
 However, this leads to another problem.